Excelsior! Free Comic Book Day returns Saturday

 Yaakov Katz, Editor-in-Chief

-The 18th annual Comic Book Day will be celebrated on Saturday May 4.
+Israel will be participating in the 18th annual Free Comic Book Day on Saturday.

-On this date comic book publishers release new special issues.
-The comics, marked as for "Free Comic Book Day," are available at local comic book shops around the world.

-There are three locations in Israel participating in the event: Comikaza in Tel Aviv, and the two Comics and Vegetables stores, located in Tel Aviv and Ra'anana.
+Tel Aviv comic book store Comikaza, and the two Comics and Vegetables stores, in Tel Aviv and Ra’anana, will be featuring 51 special-issue free comic books, as will local comic book shops around the world.

 The Free Comic Book Day comics are selected by comic book retailers, rather than publishers.
-As such, the selection is very diverse, covering a wide range of genres and publishers in order to be inclusive to every aspect of the comic fan-base.
+As such, the selection is very diverse, covering a wide range of genres and publishers to be inclusive of every aspect of the comic fan base.

-This year, a total of 51 free comics have been slated for release on Free Comic Book Day from a variety of publishers.

-While the biggest comics companies – Marvel and DC – are present, they’re both only putting out two comics each.
+While the biggest comics publishers – Marvel and DC – are present, they’re only putting out two comics each.

 Other major publishers such as IDW, Image, Dark Horse and Boom!
-Studios – which often publish stories outside the superhero genre typically associated with the medium – are present as well, each putting out two free comics.
-Other smaller publishers like Titan, Aftershock and Dynamic have comics rolled out as well, with Kodansha, Viz Media and Tokyopop – publishers typically associated with Japanese manga rather than Western comic books – adding even more diversity to the selection.
+Studios – which often publish stories outside the superhero genre typically associated with the medium – are each putting out two free comics as well.
+Other smaller publishers such as Titan, Aftershock and Dynamic have comics rolled out as well, with Kodansha, Viz Media and Tokyopop – publishers typically associated with Japanese manga rather than Western comic books – adding even more diversity to the selection.

-One of the largest publishers in the world, Archie comics, is only rolling out one comic.
+One of the largest publishers in the world, Archie Comics, is only offering one comic.

-The stories available will include traditional superhero stories (such as Marvel’s Avengers
+The stories available include traditional superhero stories (such as Marvel’s Avengers), while also delving into teen drama (like Archie’s Riverdale), comedy (2000AD’s Funny Pages), Science Fiction (Titan’s Robotech), fantasy (Boom!
+Studios’s Lumberjanes) and popular licensed properties (Dark Horse’s Minecraft).

-Free Comic Book Day was started in 2002 by comic retailer Joe Field and takes place every year on the first Saturday of May.
+Free Comic Book Day was established in 2002 by comic retailer Joe Field and takes place every year on the first Saturday in May.

-The event is international in scope and retailers are listed on the event’s website.
+Fore more details on the international event and for a full list of the 51 free comics available, visit https://www.freecomicbookday.com/

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>